degensprotocol/docs/protocol.md

 ## Amount at Risk

-When creating a trade, participants agree upon an integer price $Price_{trade}$ between 0 and 1e9 (non-inclusive).
+When creating a trade, participants agree upon an integer price $[Price_{trade}]$ between 0 and 1e9 (non-inclusive).
 The amounts they must put at risk to form the trade depend upon this price, and are defined by this formula:

 $$ A_{buyer} = A_{seller} \times \frac{Price_{trade}}{1e9 - Price_{trade}} $$